Troubleshooting

 Backend

-enable_sdk is true but oauth/device/authorize still 404s
+enable_sdk is true but the mini-apps endpoints still 404

 Root cause: the enable_sdk setting is gated by a model_validator that checks all four MINIAPPS_SPACES_* env vars are non-empty before honoring the flag.
 If any one is missing or set to placeholder, the validator forces enable_sdk=false regardless.